izgzhen/webgl-survey/intro/standard.md

 ### More updated information

-You can check out the updated information in MDN [ref #2]
+You can check out the updated information in MDN \cite{webglmdn}.

 > Support for WebGL is present in Firefox 4+, Google Chrome 9+, Opera 12+, Safari 5.1+ and Internet Explorer 11+; however, the user's device must also have hardware that supports these features.